PE 176 – Dorfhuber – Fitness Yoga

 From off campus, you will need to login with your Pipeline username and password.

-- Academic Search Premier is the library’s largest database covering a wide variety of subjects including yoga.
+- Academic Search Complete is the library’s largest database covering a wide variety of subjects, including yoga.

 Selected articles on yoga and its benefits: